Przejdź do treści

 • audio-transcription@participant:did:key:z... advertises as sovereign/audio-transcription,

-• ~audio-transcription@participant:did:key:z... advertises as sovereign-informal/audio-transcription.
+• ~audio-transcription@participant:did:key:z... also advertises as sovereign/audio-transcription.

 Because the wire name alone is not enough to reconstruct the full sovereign capability id, CapabilityAdvertisementV1 must also carry: